Chapter 2: The Child: Critical response

-"The Child" received critical acclaim.
+"Chapter 2: The Child" received largely positive reviews.
 On Rotten Tomatoes, the episode holds an approval rating of 93% with an average rating of 7.5/10, based on 40 reviews.
 The website's critics consensus reads, "Short, but effective, "The Child" answers few questions, but moves the story along with a beautiful simplicity that is at once satisfying and intriguing."

 Chris E. Hayner of the GameSpot described the second episode as "the show we were looking for".
 Susana Polo of Polygon said the episode "feels like one of Cartoon Network's greatest hits" comparing it to Samurai Jack.
-Katie Rife of The A.V.
-Club compared the episode to Lone Wolf and Cub, "Like its Japanese equivalent, "The Child" is committed to its guardian-a commitment that introduces the Force to this corner of the galaxy."
+Walter Chow of Decider praised the episode for getting its minor ambitions as he commented that the series "becomes a true work of fan love", finding the way to allow audiences to separate from the original trilogy.
 Ben Lindbergh of The Ringer questioned the Mandalorian's skill believed being "the best in the parsec, but after getting dunked on repeatedly on Arvala-7, it seems like that endorsement translates to 'the most functional bounty hunter in a limited talent pool'".

-Awards

-The episode was nominated for three Primetime Emmy Awards: Outstanding Special Visual Effects, Outstanding Single-Camera Picture Editing for a Drama Series, and Outstanding Sound Mixing for a Comedy or Drama Series (Half-Hour) and Animation.
-The episode won the awards for Outstanding Special Visual Effects and Outstanding Sound Mixing for a Comedy or Drama Series (Half-Hour) and Animation.
+Paul Bradshaw from NME considered the idea of introducing the Mandalorian mythology after being almost ignored for years to be refreshing, and also praised Göranson musical score stating that the electrical guitar chords allows the episode's big reveal to sound "cool" as it should.
+Giving the episode a 9 out of 10, Laura Prudom stated that the show becomes a delight by managing to make the audience feel odd with the "perceptions of bloodthirsty bounty hunters and lone gunslingers - while also managing to feel quintessentially Star Wars."

+Anthony Breznican of Vanity Fair commented that the episode had a very simple plot but that the "episode showed a bit of the man beneath the mask" and praised the character development of the protagonist.
+While reviewing from Forbes, Erik Kain was positive towards the characters and for capturing the old essence of the Star Wars franchise "from the pacing to the humor to the look and feel of the old films", though he lamented that the episodes have a short runtime and that the series would only run for eight episodes, stating that the it may not have enough time to meet the characters.
+Dave Trumbore while giving a review for Collider stated that the show keeps "its western Man with No Name aesthetic while also working in a heavy dose of Lone Wolf and Cub."
+For a review in Vulture, Keith Phipps stated that even if the series still does not finds out what kind of show is, it succeeds by getting "the job done and tells the story it needs to tell."